 4. Take Inventory Using Google Forms and Sheets

 Google Forms makes it simple to share a survey with students using a link, QR Code, email, or Google Classroom.
 Take inventory in students’ interests, learning habits, goals, concerns, learning styles, and questions.
 Share a Form with parents and learn about their questions and concerns as well.
 Collect contact information and volunteer availability and even have parents sign up for conferences using the Choice Eliminator Add-on which will allow parents to select a time while only displaying available slots.
 All survey results will be archived into a Google Sheet allowing you to sort, share and filter.

 5. Create a Website or Portfolio with Google Sites

 The new Google Sites makes it extremely easy for educators to add information directly from their Google Drive by dragging and dropping files.
-Add text-boxes, images, calendars, and more all while creating a fabulous website for your class.
+Add text boxes, images, calendars, and more all while creating a fabulous website for your class.
 Or, use Google Sites to have students create a learning portfolio.
-Direct students to add required pages such for classes or topics, customize the colors and artwork, and embed video reflections.
+Direct students to add required pages such as classes or topics, customize the colors and artwork, and embed video reflections.
 Privacy settings are customizable allowing students to share their site with the world or just a select few.